AnumolSajuQA/AnumolSajuQA/README.md

 ## Hi there 👋

-I'm *Anumol Saju, a **NACTET Certified Software Tester* with one year of experience in the industry.
-I have completed my *MBA in Project Management* and *B.Tech in Electronics and Communication Engineering.
-My expertise lies in **manual and automation testing, test case writing, defect tracking, and software quality assurance*.
+I'm Anumol Saju, a NACTET Certified Software Tester with one year of experience in the industry.
+I have completed my MBA in Project Management and B.Tech in Electronics and Communication Engineering.
+My expertise lies in manual and automation testing, test case writing, defect tracking, and software quality assurance.
 I am passionate about improving software quality and delivering reliable products.

 <a href="https://www.linkedin.com/in/anumolsajuqa"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>